pooncs/learn_cv_with_cpp/Module_01/ex03_structured_bindings/todo/readme.md

 2. Refactor `std::map` iterations.
 3. Understand `auto` vs `auto&` in bindings.

+## Analogy: The Magic Sorting Table
+*   **Old C++ (Manual Unpacking):** You receive a sealed package (Tuple/Struct).
+You have to:
+    1. Put the package on the table.
+    2. Open it.
+    3. Take out Item 1 and label it "A".
+    4. Take out Item 2 and label it "B".
+    5. Take out Item 3 and label it "C".
+    *   *Tedious and hard to read.*
+*   **Modern C++ (Structured Bindings):** You have a table with pre-labeled slots [A, B, C].
+You dump the package onto the table, and the items **automatically** land in their respective slots.
+You can use them immediately.

 ## Practical Motivation
 In Computer Vision, functions often return multiple values:
 *   `get_camera_params()` -> `(fx, fy, cx, cy)`